OPCS(OPCS) Optical Printer Control System OPCS(OPCS)

 the software couldn't feed velocities fast enough to the motors,

-the cpu, generating interrupts.
+using up the cpu by generating interrupts.

 This error can also occur when debugging is enabled; debugging